 We cater for all levels of experience and anyone is welcome to attend for a taster session.
-There is no charge for your first visit, though regular visitors and members pay £4 to help cover the cost of renting the facilities.
+There is no charge for your first visit, though regular visitors and members pay £5 to help cover the cost of renting the facilities.
 Parking is good and there is a large open area to use for astronomy.
 When the weather is fine, members bring along telescopes, astro (or DSLR) cameras for night-time photography (what we call Imaging), binoculars and anything else astronomically interesting.
-The Barn provides us with options in the case of poor weather and is modern, warm and has refreshments and toilet available.
+The Hall provides us with options in the case of poor weather and is warm and has refreshments and toilet available.

 Depending on the time of year and what is on view in the sky at the time you will find people doing:

 – Binocular Astronomy – a great way to find your way around the skies and see things the naked eye can’t see!

 – Telescopic Astronomy – using a wide variety of telescopes, i.e. refractors, reflectors and catadioptric scopes – to view (or photograph) the sky including planets, the moon, galaxies, star clusters, nebulae.